If you are registering at the Preliminary level, figure skates are required.

 If skates are too small, they are uncomfortable, and feet will tend to get cold faster.
 When skates are too big, the foot moves around in the skate, which could cause injuries and blisters.
 Only one pair of thin socks should be worn with skates.
 Thick socks, or more than one pair of socks, puts extra pressure on the boot.
 So when the skater exerts pressure on the boot, the socks compress and this prevents the skate from providing the needed support.
 Never buy skates hoping they will last more than one season.

 Skates should be laced fairly loosely at the toe and front of the foot, but snugly around the ankle.
 Laces should be tied in a double knot with the excess tucked in.
 Never wrap laces around the ankle of the boot before tying.

 If you are more comfortable having an expert advise on fit, figure skating stores like Figure Skating Boutique and Esta have staff who understand the proper fit of a figure skate.

 New skates do not come sharpened.
 Skates should be sharpened after roughly 40 hours of ice time.
 The use of skate guards, not walking on cement, and wiping blades clean after each skate can make your sharpening last longer.
 Do not store your skates with guards on as rust can form on the bottom of the blades.

 Sporting goods stores and arena pro shops are fine for sharpening hockey skates but should not be used for figure skates.
 They put a “rocker” on the blade that changes the balance significantly.
-A few places that sharpen figure skates in this area are the Figure Skating Boutique (Richmond Hill), Jake’s Figure Skate Sharpening (Thornhill) and Esta (Mississauga).
+A few places that sharpen figure skates in this area are the Figure Skating Boutique (Markham), Jake’s Figure Skate Sharpening (Thornhill) and Esta (Oakville).